mattearly/dmpower/README.md

 **_Matthew Jay Early_**
 * Email me at
 _matthewjearly@gmail.com_
 * Why?
 I am a D&D enthusiast and a C++ programmer and needed a project for when I'm not doing classes.
-I enjoy DMing and wanted a program that did the work so I wouldn't have to book dive in the middle of sessions.
-I currently run a season based campaign that is streamed on [Twitch: Watchers of Faerun](https://twitch.tv/watchersoffaerun)
+I enjoy DMing and wanted a program that did the book work for me so I wouldn't have to book dive in the middle of sessions and hence have faster, more action packed games.
+I currently run a season based campaign that is streamed on [Twitch - Watchers of Faerun](https://twitch.tv/watchersoffaerun)
 * Shoutout to **Wizards of the Coast**.
-WotC, please consider reaching out to me and lets work together to make D&D a more enjoyable, managable game from the DM's perspective.
+WotC, if you read this, please consider reaching out to me and lets work together to make D&D a more enjoyable, managable game from the DM's perspective.
-* If you found this program useful, consider donating bitcoin to **support this project** at 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM
+* If you found this program useful, consider donating Bitcoin to **support this project** at 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM